-The two-year Emergency Medical Services (EMS) program is designed to prepare individuals as competent, entry-level pre-hospital Emergency Medical Services Practitioners.
+The two-year Emergency Medical Services (EMS) program is designed to prepare entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavioral) learning domains.
 The program is fully accredited by

 - Committee on Accreditation of Allied Health Educational Programs (CAAHEP): Address: 1361 Park St., Clearwater, FL 33756-6039.
 Phone: 727.210.2350.
 Fax: 727.210.2354. www.caahep.org

 - American Medical Association (AMA): 515 N. State St., Chicago, IL 60610.
 Phone: 312.464.4635.

 Successful program graduates are awarded certificates of completion to become certified as a Basic, Intermediate (Advanced EMT), or Paramedic practitioner.
 After paramedic coursework is completed an AAS in Emergency Medical Services can be obtained.
 Licensure to practice will be granted via the Texas Department of State Health Services once the National Registry Certification Test is passed.

 The program is designed to orient students to entry and advanced-level emergency care as it relates to assessment, treatment, management, and ongoing evaluation of the critically ill and injured patients in their care.
 Advanced standing credit may be awarded for relevant education and/or experience.